Andorra Car Imports and Driving Licenses

 Be warned however that the Government will now keep your original driving license, they used to print cancelled on it.
 It is up to you whether you later pursue a replacement from your original country, certainly for France Spain and Portugal they do send the license back.
 For these countries do not attempt to claim you have lost it to get a new one!
 The new law says that in all cases for exchange the license will be returned to the issuing country...

 My country of driving license is not on that list?

-1) A certficate of authentication issued by the Department responsible for issuing the driving license in the country of issue, and,
+- A certificate of authentication issued by the Department responsible for issuing the driving license in the country of issue, and,

-2) A certificate from the same Department which explains the categories on the driving license, being careful to include the maximum weights permitted under these categories.
+- A certificate from the same Department which explains the categories on the driving license, being careful to include the maximum weights permitted under these categories.
 In a very recent case the foreign license equivalent category A stated the maximum weight as 3,000 KG, the license and certificates although correctly Apostillised and translated were rejected as the weight category did not match the Andorran equivalent of 3,500 KG.
-This is being rather pedantic but this Department can be difficult if it chooses to be so.
-Another foreign certificate was rejected because it was issued by another Department, not the actual license issuing Department.
+This is being rather pedantic but the Transport Department can be difficult if it chooses to be so.
+Another foreign certificate was rejected because it was issued by another Department which was not the actual license issuing Department in that country.
 If in doubt please speak to me first before you spend a lot of time and money in an attempt to secure the dreaded documents.

 You will also then be required to take a very basic practical test with a Government examiner, so even if you can obtain the documents requested from the country of issue you still in effect have to take 50% of the test.